 What’s so good about e-learning?

 E-learning is growing at a phenomenal rate.
-Even before Covid the numbers of online courses being produced were on the rise (up 900% since the year 2000), but since the pandemic even more training is moving into the virtual space.
+Even before Covid the numbers of online courses being produced were on the rise (up 900% since the year 2000), but since the pandemic even more training is moving into the virtual space, and between 2020 and 2025, the market is expected to grow by a further 200%.

 Of course, for some training there is nothing better than being hands on and face to face, but for many subjects, e-learning is definitely the way forward – and there are some surprising facts and figures as to why this is a good thing.